iBoxen/QiD-SDK/README.md

-# QiD-SDK
+### iBoxen SDK
-Documentation and software artifacts for implementing the QlocxiBoxen SDK
+Documentation and software artifacts for implementing the QlocxiBoxen SDK.

+### Purpose
+Implement iBoxen's locker Bluetooth functionality into a 3rd party app.

 ### Versions
 - [1.0.0](v1.0.0)